emmanuel-pogbe/SpeechToText/README.md

-Click Record and Speak, It uses the web speech API
+Click Record and Speak, It uses the web speech API to turn speech to text